nnamon/tisc-2021-1865-text-adventure/README.md

 issues (`constantize` and `public_send`) which can lead to the invocation of arbitrary code.
 This is the `pool-of-tears` service.

-Finally, there is a locally running service that presents a 'tea party' interface that allows for the creation of a fancy cake.
+Finally, there is a locally running Java service that presents a 'tea party' interface that allows for the creation of a fancy cake.
 This cake object is mostly represented as a protobuf message but contains a bytes field encapsulating a `Fireworks` object.
 This object is stored as FST serialized data.
 The cake object can be exported as base64 encoded protobuf but is signed with an insecure keyed hash scheme allowing for hash length extension attacks.
 Since the base64 decoder drops invalid